North Sea Continental Shelf cases

-Germany v Denmark and the Netherlands [1969] ICJ 1 (also known as The North Sea Continental Shelf cases) were a series of disputes that came to the International Court of Justice in 1969.
-They involved agreements among Denmark, Germany, and the Netherlands regarding the "delimitation" of areas—rich in oil and gas—of the continental shelf in the North Sea.
+Denmark/Federal Republic of Germany/Netherlands [1969] ICJ 1 (also known as The North Sea Continental Shelf cases) were a series of disputes that came to the International Court of Justice in 1969.
+They involved agreements among Denmark, Germany, and the Netherlands regarding the "delimitation" of areas, rich in oil and gas, of the continental shelf in the North Sea.

 Case context

-Germany's North Sea coast is concave, while the Netherlands' and Denmark's coasts are convex.
+The North Sea coast of Germany is concave, but those of the Netherlands and Denmark are convex.
 If the delimitation had been determined by the equidistance rule ("drawing a line each point of which is equally distant from each shore"), Germany would have received a smaller portion of the resource-rich shelf relative to the two other states.
-Thus Germany argued that the length of the coastlines be used to determine the delimitation.
+Thus, Germany argued that the length of the coastlines be used to determine the delimitation.
 Germany wanted the ICJ to apportion the Continental Shelf to the proportion of the size of the state's adjacent land, which Germany found to be 'a just and equitable share', and not by the rule of equidistance.

-Relevant is that Denmark and The Netherlands, having ratified the 1958 Geneva Continental Shelf Convention, whereas the Federal Republic of Germany did not, wished that Article 6, p.
-2 (equidistance principle) were to be applied.
+Notably, Denmark and the Netherlands had ratified the 1958 Geneva Continental Shelf Convention, unlike the Federal Republic of Germany, which wished for Article 6, p.
+2 (equidistance principle) to be applied: